jussmi/justinjsmith-dev/src/pages/starting-this-site/introduction.md

 I generated a favicon using the [favicon.io generator](https://favicon.io/favicon-generator/) by [johnsorrentino](https://twitter.com/johnsorrentino)

 Realizing that this post will get massive if I provide the level of detail I'm intending.
 I am going to split these to a folder and sequence them.

+Splitting them into a folder was easy _after_ I realized I needed to type the Flask route variable as a path.